facelesshadow/Shopping_Intent_Analysis/README.md

 1. The `main` function loads data from a CSV spreadsheet by calling the `load_data` function and splits the data into a training and testing set.
 2. The `train_model` function is then called to train a machine learning model on the training data.
 Then, the model is used to make predictions on the testing data set.
 3. Finally, the `evaluate` function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.

+## Output

+After training and testing the Prediction Model, you will see the output in following format:

+- Correct Predictions (int): The number of instances where the model correctly predicted whether a user would make a purchase or not.
+- Incorrect Predictions (int): The number of instances where the model incorrectly predicted whether a user would make a purchase or not.
+- Sensitivity (True Positive Rate) (percentage): The proportion of users who actually made a purchase and were correctly identified by the model.
+This measures the model's ability to detect true positives.
+- Specificity (True Negative Rate) (percentage): The proportion of users who did not make a purchase and were correctly identified by the model.
+This measures the model's ability to detect true negatives.

 ## Usage